Symmetric Equilibria in Stochastic Timing Games: Conclusion

 \section{Conclusion}

-In many timing games mixed strategies play an important role as we have argued, either for equilibrium existence or to resolve any strategic conflicts (about roles with differing amenities) within the game.
-Having analysed the two different kinds of local strategic incentives, we have been able to prove existence of and to characterize quite explicitly subgame-perfect equilibria for general symmetric stochastic timing games, providing symmetric equilibrium payoffs.
-Our approach is based on the general theory of optimal stopping and demonstrates which kinds of stopping problems need to be solved to verify equilibria, not only but in particular for mixed strategies.
+In many timing games, mixed strategies play an important role as we have argued, either for equilibrium existence or for resolving any strategic conflicts (about roles with differing amenities) within the game.
+Having analysed the two different kinds of local strategic incentives, we have been able to prove existence of subgame-perfect equilibria for general symmetric stochastic timing games and to characterize them quite explicitly, providing symmetric equilibrium payoffs.
+Our approach is based on the general theory of optimal stopping and demonstrates which kinds of stopping problems need to be solved to verify equilibria; not only, but in particular for mixed strategies.

 There are possibly different equilibria for a given timing game, with varying degrees of preemption.
-We have considered the two extreme cases: If one initiates preemption whenever there is any first-mover advantage, payoffs may be severely restricted.
-However, we have shown how to reduce preemption to a minimum and proved existence of corresponding equilibria with maximally attainable payoffs.
-If preemption can indeed be prevented in a certain regime with first-mover advantage (by sufficiently profitable future continuation equilibria), then there may also exist further equilibria with continuous mixing, which we have only employed at second-mover advantages.
+We have considered the two extreme cases: If one initiates preemption whenever there is a first-mover advantage, then payoffs may be severely restricted.
+However, we have shown how to reduce preemption to a minimum and proved existence of corresponding equilibria with maximal attainable payoffs.
+If preemption can indeed be prevented in a certain regime with first-mover advantage (by sufficiently profitable future continuation equilibria), then there may also exist further equilibria with continuous mixing, which we have only employed for second-mover advantages.
 Nevertheless, any such additional mixing will be inefficient and induce lower payoffs (which one can also show directly).

 A more specific strategic investment model with random first- and second-mover advantages is analysed in \cite{StegThijssen15}, where the strategies corresponding to the ones derived here have Markovian representations.